The Language

 "The Language" is a song by Canadian rapper Drake from his third studio album Nothing Was the Same (2013).
 "The Language" was produced by frequent collaborator Boi-1da, along with additional production by Allen Ritter and Vinylz.
 It also features an outro from Cash Money Records founder Birdman.
-The song was serviced to mainstream urban radio on October 29, 2013 as the fourth single from the album in the US and has peaked at number 51 on the Billboard Hot 100 chart.
+The song was serviced to mainstream urban radio on October 29, 2013, as the fourth single from the album in the US and has peaked at number 51 on the Billboard Hot 100 chart.

 Background

 In the early months of 2013, there were rumors of a disconnection between Drake and Cash Money Records, which only caught more fire due to him not appearing on the compilation album Rich Gang.
 On "The Language" Drake addresses these rumors saying, "Cash Money Records forever, I'm always Big-Tyming, bitch/ I came up right under Stunna."
 In August 2013, Big Sean released "Control" featuring Kendrick Lamar, where Lamar called out a group of rappers he has collaborated with including Drake, also saying he would "murder" them lyrically on a track.
 That same month, Drake spoke to Billboard, where he responded saying, "It just sounded like an ambitious thought to me.
 That's all it was.
 I know good and well that Kendrick's not murdering me, at all, in any platform."
 In a following interview he acted passively, putting down Lamar's verse as having no lasting significance.

-"The Language" was produced by OVO Sound producer Boi-1da, and co-produced by Boi-1da's frequent collaborators Allen Ritter and Vinylz. by In February 2013, the main producer of the song, Boi-1da contacted Ritter and Vinylz to come work on Nothing Was the Same with Drake and Boi-1da.
+"The Language" was produced by OVO Sound producer Boi-1da, and co-produced by Boi-1da's frequent collaborators Allen Ritter and Vinylz.
+In February 2013, the main producer of the song, Boi-1da contacted Ritter and Vinylz to come work on Nothing Was the Same with Drake and Boi-1da.
 While working with him they created, "No New Friends", "5AM in Toronto" and the instrumental for "The Language".
 Cash Money Records CEO Birdman also appears on the outro of the song in the same way he appeared on, "We'll Be Fine" from Take Care.